-Step 1 Analyze the territory or defined geo Step 2 Analyze & set objectives for all "Key Accounts" Step 3 Identify a minimum of 10 Key Accounts that require individual Key Account Plans (Use Template) Step 4 Set region objectives and activity plans Step 5 Take action & measure results At the beginning of each new quarter look back and formally review the results for "What were the Best Practices" that we can use again?
+Step 1 Analyze the territory or defined geo.
+Step 2 Analyze & set objectives for all "Key Accounts" Step 3 Identify a minimum of 10 Key Accounts that require individual Key Account Plans (Use Template) Step 4 Set regional objectives and activity plans.
+Step 5 Take action & measure resultsAt the beginning of each new quarter look backand formally review the results for "What werethe Best Practices" that we can use again?